 The whole valley looks incredible from the top.
 Savour this incredible moment and take pictures.
 Later make your way down to High Camp.
 At sections where the ropes have been fixed you need to rappel down.
 Our crew will be waiting for you at the High Camp with hot soup and drinks to warm you up.
 Have your lunch and after a bit of rest descend down and take the trail to Thukla.
 Cross Thukla Pass en route.
 From there the trail is flat till Pheriche.
 This small settlement lies right above the Tsola River.
 There is an aid post run by the Himalayan Rescue Association.
 Stay overnight at a local teahouse.
 Overnight in Pheriche.

-An extra day reserved for unforeseen delays and hurdles.
-Bad weather may contribute to flight delay or cancellation of plans on the day of your summit push.
+An extra day reserved for summit bid if you are not able to reach the summit on Day 13 due to bad weather or ill health.
+This day can also be used for unforeseen delays and hurdles during the trip.
+Bad weather may contribute to flight delay or cancellation of plans.
 There may also be other unforeseen emergencies which may upset your plans.
 Therefore having a spare day would serve as a back-up for any unexpected delays.
-If your trip goes as planned, then you can use this day to explore a village en route or for sightseeing in Kathmandu.
+If your trip goes as planned, then you can use this day to rest and explore a village en route on the trail.
+You can take it slow and walk at an easy pace on your return trek.
+Or you can you use this extra day for sightseeing in Kathmandu.

 Leaving Pheriche we head down to Namche Bazaar.
 The stark and treeless landscape gives way to verdant pine and juniper forests.
 It is refreshing to walk amidst greenery again.
 There is more oxygen in the air and we breathe easy and feel better.
 Enjoying the views of Everest and Ama Dablam we walk past Pangboche and Tengboche before finally heading down to Namche.
 There are some steep sections which will leave us breathless.
 Finally we arrive once again in Namche.
 We head to the teahouse where our rooms have been booked.
 It is great to be back in Namche.
 We enjoy a long, hot shower and have a sumptuous meal.
 Overnight in Namche.